la2050/archive/_projects/2015/one-life-los-angeles.md

   - County of Los Angeles
   - LAUSD
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: Internet Organization(s) name(s): Melrose World Cinema Centers Organization(s) mailing address(es): '717 N. Highland Av., Studio # 20, Los Angeles, CA 90038' Organization(s) website(s): www.mcenters.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Melrose World Cinema Centers Organization(s) mailing address(es): '717 N. Highland Av., Studio # 20, Los Angeles, CA 90038' Organization(s) website(s): www.mcenters.org